 Then there is the sauce.
 You come a long way with some stock, soy sauce, chili and garlic.
-From Gordon Ramsey’s Great Escape Southeast Asia, I have learned a recipe from Thailand, which has become a staple in our home.
+From Gordon Ramsey’s Great Escape Southeast Asia, I have adapted a recipe from Thailand, which has become a staple in our home.
 I have altered the recipe to make sure I can buy all ingredients from my local store.
 For instance, the original recipe calls for holy basil, but I do not hesitate using regular basil.
-However there is one thing I never omit; and that is the greens.

 Wok is a dish that makes it possible to eat well without (much) meat

 Norwegian chef Bent Stiansen describes how his teacher during av cooking course in Vietnam gave him 50 gram (2 oz) meat.
 The teacher thought this was enough to feed a family of four!
 This amounts to nothing more than an appetizer in the West.
 Even though most of us has learned about the connection between meat production, particularly cattle, and carbon emissions, surveys show that even people with a higher education refuse to see the consumption of meat as an act to improve the environment.
 A light in the tunnel though comes from a somewhat unexpected corner: In Norway the army has decided to opt for meat-free Mondays.
 Their argument: The solider’s health and the environment.